PedroZappa/42_minitalk/README.md

 ft_printf("%sOutbound msg's length = %d%s\n", CYN, msglen, NC);
 ```

+* Before the `client` starts sending the message we must first take the `message`'s length and send it to the `server` ahead of the message itself.

 * This is done bit by bit using the function `ft_send_int`.
 ```c
 ft_send_int(pid, msglen);
 ```

-Then it loops through the message and sends each character to the server bit by bit:
+Then it loops through the message and sends each character to the `server` bit by bit:
 ```c
 ft_printf("\n%sSending Message%s\n", GRN, NC);
 while (msg[i] != '\0')